 Managing Agnosia After Brain Injury

 There is no direct cure for agnosia.
 Rather, occupational therapists will help their patients develop alternative cues and strategies.
-These strategies teach patients to compensate for their type of agnosia by relying on the senses they have left.
+These strategies teach patients to compensate for their type of agnosia by relying on the other senses that have not been affected by the agnosia.

 For example, a person with verbal agnosia might need to learn sign language or lip-reading.
 For patients with prosopagnosia, a therapist might teach the patient to recognize people by their hairstyles.